-My teaching approach will be geared at students with a minimal background in computer science, but a solid background in ecology, microbiology, soil science, or a related field.
+My teaching approach will be geared at students with minimal background in computer science, but a solid background in ecology, microbiology, soil science, or a related field.
 The goal is to not only teach the mechanics of existing sequence analysis tools, but through hands-on projects, learn how to learn unfamiliar computer programs.

 I will provide frequent opportunities for student feedback, and plan to evolve my approach to teaching over time.
-I am committed to enhancing the diversity of people and viewpoints in research, and am happy to meet with students about their future career goals, and provide any advice I can on how to get there.

 In this course, students pursue a major writing project (e.g. thesis proposal; manuscript) from start to finish.
 The course is focused on clarity of communication as opposed to grammatical skills.